SchweizerischeBundesbahnen/scion-toolkit/docs/site/tools/observable.md

 The element and the document root (`<html>`) must be positioned `relative` or `absolute`.
 If not, a warning is logged, and positioning changed to `relative`.

 *Note:*
-As of 2024, there is no native browser API to observe the position of an element.
-This implementation uses [`IntersectionObserver`](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) and [`ResizeObserver`](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) to detect position changes.
-For tracking only size changes, use `fromResize$` instead.
+There is no native browser API to observe the position of an element.
+The observable uses [`IntersectionObserver`](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) and [`ResizeObserver`](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) to detect position changes.
+For tracking only size changes, use [`fromResize$`](#from-resize) instead.
 </details>

 [menu-home]: /README.md